pzpsofficial/awesome-log/README.md

 -   Usage

-    -   First you need to import package to your project: &nbsp;
+    -   First you need to import package to your project:
         `import {BaseLogger} from 'awesome-log.js'`